swup/docs/src/docs/lifecycle/hooks.md

 });
 ```

-> Note: Some hooks are executed without awaiting Promises if their handler needs
+⚠️ **Note**: Some hooks are executed without awaiting Promises if their handler needs
-> to prevent a DOM event's default action: `clickLink` and `popState`.
+to prevent a DOM event's default action: `clickLink` and `popState`.

 ## Removing handlers